 “It really caught me off guard.
 It was amazing and it was overwhelming, and I was just blown away,” she said, noting that her program at GSU generally does not fund internships, and NASA’s stipend wouldn’t be enough to support her and her daughter.

-Now Jackson, 32, will be able to fly to Houston with her 12-year-old daughter Jewel and work for NASA analyzing high-intensity radiation events and predicting solar flares.
+Jackson, 32, was able to fly to Houston with her 12-year-old daughter Jewel to work for NASA analyzing high-intensity radiation events and predicting solar flares.

 Jackson, a DeKalb County native, is a mathematician who got her bachelor’s and master’s degrees in math from GSU.
 She has taught math at some colleges around metro Atlanta, but decided to pursue her true passion, physics and astronomy, for a doctorate.